izham-sugita/Convolutional-Autoencoder/dataset/README.md

-The dataset folder does not contain all the images required to train the model.
-Please use your own dataset.
+The bright color image is gloucoma the blur images is not-glaucoma